Skip to content

 }

 You see, the same function, two different fates.
-This is actually the essence of constexpr function design: you write one piece of code, and the compiler decides when to execute it based on the context.
-This "context-adaptive" trait makes constexpr functions much more flexible than pure compile-time tools like template metaprogramming.
+This is actually the essence of constexpr function design: you write one piece of code, and the compiler decides when to execute it based on context.
+This "context-adaptive" characteristic makes constexpr functions much more flexible than pure compile-time tools (like template metaprogramming).

 The Golden Duo: static_assert and constexpr

 static_assert is a compile-time assertion, and its first parameter must be a constant expression.
-This naturally pairs with constexpr functions—you can use static_assert to verify the compile-time behavior of constexpr functions.
+This naturally pairs with constexpr functions—you can use static_assert to verify the behavior of constexpr functions at compile time.

 cpp